sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 ### 5.3 XGBoost Model

 In XGBoost to perform multi class classification, we have used the objective function called "multi:softmax".
-The XGBoost model for predicting the revenue buckets has been pretrained on the entire dataset and the optimal hyper parameters have been idenitified as follows,
+The XGBoost model for predicting the revenue buckets has been pre trained on the entire dataset and the optimal hyper parameters have been identified as follows,

-ETA - 0.01
+- ETA - 0.01
-Maximum Tree Depth - 6
+- Maximum Tree Depth - 6
-Subsample Ratio - 0.5
+- Subsample Ratio - 0.5
-ColSample Ratio - 1
+- ColSample Ratio - 1
-Number of Rounds - 4082
+- Number of Rounds - 4082

-In order to perform, multi class classification in XGBoost, we need to offset the value in the revenue buckets by 1 and create new class levels between 0 and 9 to acccomodate a syntax issue with XGBoost for multi class families.

 ```r